 - how the costs will be shared if the care home puts up its fees in the future

-- what might happen if the person paying the top-up fees can no longer afford the top-up.
+- what will happen if the person paying the top-up fees can no longer afford it.

-A care home can’t ask for a third-party top-up fee.
-They should go first to the local authority.
-If this happens to you, ask why they are doing this and then talk to the local authority.
+If a care home asks you to pay a top-up fee, ask them why they are doing this and then talk to the local authority.
 It’s the duty of the council to reassess a person’s needs and if the cost of care is going to increase, then the council should pay unless they can argue that the needs can be met elsewhere.

 NHS Continuing Healthcare and top-up fees

 There have been cases of care home providers requesting top-up fees for residents who are funded through NHS Continuing Healthcare (CHC).
 This practice is controversial.
 CHC packages should be sufficient to meet a person’s assessed needs in full.
 Therefore NHS-funded residents should not be asked to make additional payments to meet their their essential care needs.